 Deciding which series to invest synthetic effort in is a key step in drug discovery.
 One important element of that decision is understanding the known pharmacology of compounds related to your series.
 This guide uses the free tools KNIME and DataWarrior to search and analyse data from ChEMBL on compounds similar to your input molecules.

-This document lists some additional resources you may find helpful.
+The document above lists some additional resources you may find helpful.

 Information on this page is provided by AMG Consultants.
 The information is advisory only and represents the views of AMG Consultants.
 The information does not represent the views of MMV nor of the Bill & Melinda Gates Foundation.
 None of these organisations accept responsibility or liability for the tools or for the consequences of any actions taken on the basis of the information provided on the use of the tools.
 The information, both the guides and links provided are correct at time of publication.
 AMG Consultants will make reasonable efforts to maintain the content but accept no liability for any changes to the tools or the free status of those tools at any point in the future.
 AMG Consultants are aware that other similar tools exist and no favourable or unfavourable opinion should be inferred from the inclusion or exclusion of any particular tool to this website.